 Produce Prescription Programs

-Statewide Learning Network
+Statewide Learning Network and Committees

 Here at the Michigan Farmers Market Association, we are working to build a statewide network of individuals and organizations implementing or working with Produce Prescription Programs.
 The PPR Statewide Learning Network was developed out of a shared desire to help programs grow, mature, and gain a better understanding of the impact such programs can have on community health and the local food system.
 The Network aims to bring together partners to discuss a wide range of topics such as evaluation, redemption, implementation, funding, sustainability, and much more.
 A current focus for the Statewide Learning Network is to create sustainable funding models for this intervention through private insurance coverage and/or Medicaid or Medicare expansion.